-Health insurance is an essential protection, but it can cost thousands a year for coverage. expensive.
-On average, a single person who is 40 years old will pay $462 per month, or $5,544 per year, in premiums for the silver plan with the second-lowest cost.1
+Health insurance is an essential protection, often saving people from complete financial devastation when a major illness or injury occurs.
+But it can be costly, sometimes adding up to thousands of dollars just to keep coverage.
+On average in 2020, a single person who is 40 years old is paying $462 per month, or $5,544 per year, in premiums for the silver plan with the second-lowest cost.1

 But under the Affordable Care Act — sometimes referred to as Obamacare — you may qualify for help paying for your coverage.
 When you apply for a policy through the Health Insurance Marketplace, you may be eligible for subsidies that reduce your cost.

-The Affordable Care Act includes two subsidies from the federal government that can make health insurance more manageable on a budget:
+The Affordable Care Act includes two subsidies from the federal government that can make health insurance more manageable:

 - Advanced Premium Tax Credit: If you have a lower income, you may qualify for this tax credit.
 When you enroll in a health plan through the Health Insurance Marketplace, you can use the credit to reduce your monthly premiums.
 Or, you can opt to receive it when you file your tax return for the year.2